 The successful candidates will be appointed to the GNSO Council following the 2015 ICANN Annual Meeting, which is currently scheduled for [date] through the end of the ICANN Annual Meeting in 2015, which is currently scheduled for [date].

 The basic responsibilities of a GNSO Council member involve a minimum of 20 hours per month on Council related activities, with those chairing or participating in Working Groups or Task Forces spending up to 60 hours a month or more.
-Depending on work load, for example during the weeks before ICANN’s three face-to-face Public meetings per year, this can sometimes escalate to as much as 20 hours per week or more.
-The commitment during ICANN’s three Public meetings generally runs about three days with council members sometimes having extensive responsibilities on most days.
+Depending on work load, for example, during the weeks before ICANN’s three face-to-face public meetings per year, this can sometimes escalate to as much as 20 hours per week or more.
+The commitment during ICANN’s three public meetings generally runs about three days with council members sometimes having extensive responsibilities on most days.
 For those involved in Task Forces or Working Groups, there may occasionally be additional face-to-face interim meetings, and likely telephonic meeting throughout the year.